mrworf/iceshelf/README.md

 9. Parity file(s) are created to allow the archive to be restored should bitrot happen
 10. Filelist with checksums is created
 11. All extra files (filelist, parity, etc) files are signed
-12. Resulting files are uploaded using the configured providers (remote uploads may take a while)
+12. Resulting files are uploaded using the configured providers (remote uploads may take a while); when filelist creation is enabled, the filelist is uploaded last as the completion receipt for each destination
 13. Backup is copied to safe keeping (if done directory is specified)
 14. Prep directory is emptied
 15. New backup is added to local database